rmvpaeme/cfRRBS_manuscript/README.md

 Markdown at [link](./Markdowns/Analysis_paper_public.html).

 ## Introduction
-These are the scripts that were used in the manuscript "Low-cost, non-invasive classification of pediatric solid tumors using reduced representation bisulfite sequencing of cell-free DNA: a proof-of-principle study" on [biorxiv](https://www.biorxiv.org/content/10.1101/795047v1).
+These are the scripts that were used in the manuscript "Low-cost, non-invasive classification of pediatric solid tumors using reduced representation bisulfite sequencing of cell-free DNA: a proof-of-principle study" on [biorxiv](https://www.biorxiv.org/content/10.1101/795047v1) and [epigenetics](https://pubmed.ncbi.nlm.nih.gov/32662719/).
 See also materials and method section of the manuscript for more information.

 The classifier was built using publicly available data.
 Unfortunately, due to data-transfer agreements, it's not possible to cannot share all the source files necessary to reproduce all the results and you will have to request access to the original authors.